ash141886/Forest-Construction-of-Gaussian-and-discrete-variables-based-on-Bayesian-measures/README.md

 # Forest-Construction-based on WBIC

 ## Forest construction of Gaussian and discrete variables based on WBIC and Copula density estimation
-The problem is obtaining the mutual information for the mixture of discrete and continuous variables because it is not straightforward to get the joint density of the mixed variables.
-Some previous methods obtained the MI for mixed variables with a strong assumption of the direction of variables.
-Edwards, 2010 tried to obtain the MI for a mixture separating the discrete variables from the other, which is the major limitation of the method.
-Our method successfully overcame that issue, with other limitations faced for sample sizes.
+In computing mutual information (MI) for a combination of discrete and continuous variables, a significant challenge arises due to the inherent complexity in determining the joint density of such mixed variables.
+Previous methodologies have tackled this issue by making substantial assumptions about the directionality of the variables.
+Notably, Edwards (2010) attempted to calculate MI for mixed variables by segregating the discrete variables from the continuous ones, albeit this approach introduced a noteworthy limitation.

+Our proposed method, on the other hand, effectively addresses this limitation, offering a more robust solution.
+Furthermore, our approach handles other constraints related to sample sizes, thus demonstrating its versatility and superiority in the computation of MI for mixed-variable scenarios.

 ## Required Softwares
 ### For programming